 There are numerous statutes governing the employer-employer relationship, most notably those that prohibit discrimination in the workplace.
 Those apply irrespective of whether or not an employee is represented by a union.
 In the union shop, however, there is an additional statutory scheme prescribing the interactions among employer, employee, and union.
-Such things as employee discipline, for example, ordinarily a management prerogative, will be covered in exquisite detail in a CBA, typically in the form of a multi-tier grievance procedure.
+Such things as employee discipline, for example, ordinarily a management prerogative, will be covered in exquisite detail in a CBA, typically in the form of a multi-tiered grievance procedure.

 Thus, the first level of inquiry is whether or not a union is on the scene.
 If it is, one particularized and overarching set of laws will additionally apply.
 If there is no union in place, then the employer and employee need only be concerned with the panoply of “other” statutes and case law that govern workplace behavior—no easy task.